 We conduct this research with several established and new partners.

 We are collaborating with Code.org to learn more about the most promising practices for K-5 CS integration to enable them to develop more integrated CS learning activities for students.Learn More

 Meta-Synthesis of K-12 CS Education Reports in the US using the CAPE Equity Framework

-Our objective for this project is to use the CAPE (Capacity, Access, Participation, and Access) framework to compare, contrast and synthesize national reports that are specifically focused on equity from the last few years (2019-22) on K-12 CS education and share this widely throughout the wider CS Education community, including with stakeholders and decision makers.Learn More
+Our objective for this project is to use the CAPE (Capacity, Access, Participation, and Experience) framework to compare, contrast and synthesize national reports that are specifically focused on equity from the last few years (2019-22) on K-12 CS education and share this widely throughout the wider CS Education community, including with stakeholders and decision makers.Learn More

 CSTA Teacher PD Evaluation

 We are working closely with the Computer Science Teachers Association (CSTA) to develop measure the impact of teacher CS professional development across the CSTA teacher competency standards 1-5.
 This work is funded by the U.S. Department of Education.Learn More

 Engineering PLUS is funded by the National Science Foundation (NSF) as a part of the NSF INCLUDES (Inclusion Across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) Program.
 NSF INCLUDES is a national initiative that enhances U.S. leadership with the major focus on diversity, inclusion and broadening participation in Science, Technology, Engineering and Mathematics (STEM).
 Engineering PLUS aims to build a system and a network to increase engineering degrees among women and BIPOC (Black, Indigenous, and Other People of Color) nationally.Learn More

 Building High-Quality K-12 Computer Science Education Research Across an Outcome Framework of Equitable Capacity, Access, Participation, and Experience